Why do you want to work here?

 The opening of each of these programs zooms in on the 4 individual chefs vying for the Executive Chef position and in this segment they all give a short bio on themselves, which includes answering the question “Why do you want to work here?”
 The last 2 programs I watched were very similar and the scene in my man cave has been the same both weeks.
 Me on my couch with a day old Dominoes pizza box at my feet, cigar ashtray with last nights butts, and some day old coffee with coagulated cream floating at the top and me reacting to the show like a San Francisco Fan watching the Super Bowl.

 Chef number 1: My name is Sam Soufflé and I am a professional chef and cook for famous actors and on movie sets.
 This job would really solidify my career as an executive chef.
 When I cook for a celebrity, I need to cook what they want.
 Here, I get to cook what I want.
 I get to create the menu and I get to use my creativity.
 No more high maintenance actors for me.

 At this point, I am just kicking back on my couch with the dog and casually thinking Chef number 1: “OMG, what a dumb ass.
 This guy is never going to get hired.
 I don’t care about this name dropping, Hollywood wannabe chef to the stars.
 I care about my restaurant.
-Does this dumb ass really think that I am going to be impressed because he can cook for one of the Two and a Half Men that got fired?!!!
+Does this dumb ass really think that I am going to be impressed because he cooks for one guy that was fired from the sitcom Two and a Half Men?